we-are-va/we-are-va.github.io/_work/mic.md

     community.
 Creating an experience that left an impression and a marked point of difference that the school could adopt from the brand’s inception, through the years of growth and into the dazzling future that the vision delivers."
-- template: 2-column-text
+- template: 1-column-text
-  block: two-column-1
+  block: one-column-1
-  col_1:
+  content: |-
-    content: "### For our part - It was both a tremendous opportunity and challenge.
-      With the vision to guide us and access to staff, students and the school’s thought leaders, VA started with design thinking workshops, developing users and honing in on brand archetypes."
+    ### For our part - It was both a tremendous opportunity and challenge.
+With the vision to guide us and access to staff, students and the school’s thought leaders, VA started with design thinking workshops, developing users and honing in on brand archetypes.

-  col_2:
-    content: "### The culmination of this deep thinking and insights from the school community, allowed us to lay a logical but also imaginative framework with which to create four concepts for presentation.
-Each concept had it's own relevant story and catered to the history of the school as well as offering flexibility to carry it into the future."
+    ### The culmination of this deep thinking and insights from the school community, allowed us to lay a logical but also imaginative framework with which to create four concepts for presentation.
+Each concept had it's own relevant story and catered to the history of the school as well as offering flexibility to carry it into the future.
 - template: gallery
   block: gallery
   gallery: